-- Maintaining an understanding of this policy - Implementing this policy consistently - Agreeing and adhering to the terms on acceptable use of the school's ICT systems and the internet (appendix 2), and ensuring that pupils follow the school's terms on acceptable use (appendix 1) - Working with the DSL to ensure that any online safety incidents are logged and dealt with appropriately in line with this policy - Ensuring that any incidents of cyber-bullying are dealt with appropriately in line with the school behaviour policy - Responding appropriately to all reports and concerns about sexual violence and/or harassment, both online and offline and maintaining an attitude of 'it could happen here'. - Reporting any incidents of online/offline Harmful Sexual Behaviour following the CE behaviour reporting process.
-See Appendix....... - This list is not intended to be exhaustive.
+- Maintaining an understanding of this policy. - Implementing this policy consistently. - Agreeing and adhering to the terms on acceptable use of the school's ICT systems and the internet (appendix 2), and ensuring that pupils follow the school's terms on acceptable use (appendix 1). - Knowing that the DSL is responsible for the filtering and monitoring systems and processes, and being aware of how to report any incidents of those systems or processes failing. - Following the correct procedures by if they need to bypass the filtering and monitoring systems for educational purposes. - Working with the DSL to ensure that any online safety incidents are logged and dealt with appropriately in line with this policy. - Ensuring that any incidents of cyber-bullying are dealt with appropriately in line with the school behaviour policy. - Responding appropriately to all reports and concerns about sexual violence and/or harassment, both online and offline and maintaining an attitude of 'it could happen here'. - Responding appropriately to all reports and concerns about sexual violence and/or harassment, both online and offline, and maintaining an attitude of 'it could happen here'. - This list is not intended to be exhaustive.

-3.6 Parents
+3.6 Parents/carers

-Parents are expected to:
+Parents/carers are expected to:

-- Notify a member of staff or the headteacher of any concerns or queries regarding this policy - Ensure their child has read, understood and agreed to the terms on acceptable use of the school's ICT systems and internet (appendices 1 and 2) - Parents can seek further guidance on keeping children safe online from the following organisations and websites:
+- Notify a member of staff or the headteacher of any concerns or queries regarding this policy. - Ensure their child has read, understood and agreed to the terms on acceptable use of the school's ICT systems and internet (appendices 1 and 2). - Parents/carers can seek further guidance on keeping children safe online from the following organisations and websites:

-What are the issues? - UK Safer Internet Centre

-Hot topics - Childnet International

-Parent resource sheet - Childnet International
+What are the issues? - UK Safer Internet Centre Hot topics - Childnet Parent resource sheet - Childnet